GIScience/measures-rest/README.md

 The following publication is related to this framework and the used DGGS:

-* F-B Mocnik: **A Novel Identifier Scheme for the ISEA Aperture 3 Hexagon Discrete Global Grid System.** Cartography and Geographic Information science, 2018, to appear
+* F-B Mocnik: **A Novel Identifier Scheme for the ISEA Aperture 3 Hexagon Discrete Global Grid System.** Cartography and Geographic Information science, 2018.

 ## Related Software